jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 Cockburn did want a shape with sides rather than a circle, which distinguishes HexArch from CleanArch in the diagrams.
 He wanted each side of a polygon to represent a _facet_ as an access point.
 A polygon could have any number of facets or access points that it needed.

 The polygon, whether a hexagon or other shape, isn’t an element in the implementation.
 It’s not a class, object, or other implementation concern.
 The hexagon is a design concept that defines a closed boundary and dependency and knowledge constraints associated with those boundaries.
 I’ll address the boundaries and constraints in future blog posts.
+See: [Hexagonal Architecture - Why It Works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html).

 Several years after his first designs, Cockburn was also learning more about design patterns, He realized that a _facet_ is really a _port_, and he changed the name to _Ports and Adapters_.
 He still prefers this new name since it’s more descriptive of the pattern.
 But by then, many had been calling it _Hexagonal Architecture_ and the original name still stuck.
 So now we have both names.